thoughtram/blog/_posts/2016-11-28-testing-services-with-http-in-angular-2.md

 ### Making the test asynchronous

-Because the code we want to test is asynchronous, we need to inform Jasmine when the asynchronous operation is done, so it can run our assertions.
-This is not a problem when testing synchronous code, because the assertions are always executed in the same tick as the code we test.
-However, when testing asynchronous code, assertions might be executed later in another tick.
+<p><s>Because the code we want to test is asynchronous, we need to inform Jasmine when the asynchronous operation is done, so it can run our assertions.</s></p>

+[Johannes Hoppe pointed out](http://stackoverflow.com/questions/41273244/angular-testing-http-with-mockbackend-is-async-really-required) that `MockConnection.mockRespond()` actually emits **synchronously**, not asynchronously, which means that the rest of this section is not needed for our particular test (Thank you Johannes!).
+However, it's still a useful gem if we **are** writing tests that need asynchronous operations, read on!

+When testing asynchronous code, assertions might be executed later in another tick.
 That's why we can explicitly tell Jasmine that we're writing an asynchronous test.
 We just need to also tell Jasmine, when the actual code is "done".

 Jasmine usually provides access to a function `done()` that we can ask for inside our test spec and then call it when we think our code is done.
 This looks something like this: